A unified logical framework for explanations in classifier systems: Conclusion

 \section{Conclusion}

-We have introduced a modal language and a formal semantics that allow us to capture the \emph{ceteris paribus} nature of binary classifiers.
+We have introduced a modal language and a formal semantics that enable us to capture the \emph{ceteris paribus} nature of binary classifiers.
 We have formalized in the language a variety of notions which are relevant for understanding a classifier's behavior including counterfactual conditional, abductive and contrastive explanation, bias.
 We have provided two extensions that support reasoning about classifier change and a classifier's uncertainty about the actual instance to be classified.
 We have also offered axiomatics and complexity results for our logical setting.

 We believe that the complexity results presented in the paper are exploitable in practice.
-We have shown that satisfiability checking in the basic \emph{ceteris paribus} setting and in its epistemic extension are NP-complete.
-Indeed, both problems are polynomially reducible to satisfiability checking in the modal logic S5 for which a polynomial satisfiability preserving translation into propositional logic exists \cite{DBLP:conf/aaai/CaridroitLBLM17}.
-This opens up the possibility of using SAT solvers for automated verification and generation of explanation and bias in binary classifiers.
-We plan to focus on this topic in future research.
+We have shown that satisfiability checking in the basic setting and in its dynamic and epistemic extension is polynomial when finitely many variables are assumed.
+In the infinite-variable setting, it becomes NEXPTIME-complete and NP-complete when restricting to the language in which the only primitive modal operator is the universal modality $[\emptyset]$.
+In future work, we plan (i) to find a number of satisfiability preserving translations from our modal languages to the modal logic S5 and then from S5 to propositional logic using existing techniques \cite{DBLP:conf/aaai/CaridroitLBLM17}, and (ii) to exploit SAT solvers for automated verification and generation of explanations and biases in binary classifiers.

 Another direction of future research is the generalization of the epistemic extension given in Section \ref{epext} to the multi-agent case.
 The idea is to conceive classifiers as agents and to be able to represent both the agents' uncertainty about the instance to be classified and their knowledge and uncertainty about other agents' knowledge and uncertainty (i.e., higher-order knowledge and uncertainty).

-Finally, we plan to investigate more in depth classifier dynamics we briefly discussed in Section \ref{dynsection}.
+Similarly, we plan to investigate more in depth classifier dynamics we briefly discussed in Section \ref{dynsection}.
 The idea is to see them as learning dynamics.
 Based on this idea, we plan to study the problem of finding a sequence of update operations guaranteeing that the classifier will be able to make approximate decisions for a given set of instances.